cartoon-raccoon/afwm/README.md

 - full-screen windows (e.g. games) not working

-- opening new Firefox windows doesn't map them to the screen until the current window is moved to another workspace
+- opening new Firefox windows doesn't map them to the screen until the current window is moved to another workspace. possibly WM_HINTS related, A LOT of these are sent upon Firefox opening

 # Todos